openvinotoolkit/datumaro/site/content/en/docs/formats/coco.md

 To make sure that the selected dataset has been added to the project, you can run `datum info`, which will display the project and dataset information.

+Notes:
+- COCO categories can have any integer ids, however, Datumaro will count annotation category id 0 as "not specified".
+This does not contradict the original annotations, because they have category indices starting from 1.

 ## Export to other formats

 Datumaro can convert COCO dataset into any other format [Datumaro supports](/docs/user-manual/supported-formats/).